SethClydesdale/fa-sticky-nav/README.md

 Then paste the [raw source](https://raw.githubusercontent.com/SethClydesdale/fa-sticky-nav/master/stickyness.js) into the textarea and submit.

+So it has the correct style, you need to install the CSS via Display > Colors > CSS stylesheet.
+The CSS can be found [here](https://raw.githubusercontent.com/SethClydesdale/fa-sticky-nav/master/sticky_style.css).

+## stickyness.js modifications

+#### Forum Version

 Depending on your forum version replace ``#page-header .navlinks`` in ``targetNode`` by one of the following selector sets.

 **PHPBB2 :** ``.bodyline > table + table``